LendBook/lendbook-docs/docs/how-it-works/market-participants.md

 * **Borrowers :**

-    They post limit orders at specified prices on the other side of the order book.
+    They deposit collateral as limit orders on the other side of the order book in order to borrow assets posted by lenders.

-    They pay interest rates when orders are borrowed.
+    They pay interest rates on their borrowing positions.

     [:octicons-info-16: More information on borrowers](../../users/borrower){target=_blank, .md-button }